Save up to 25%… Shop Our Birthday Sale Now!

 We need daily elimination to remove the conjugated toxins released into the stool.
 There are many factors that can impede proper bowel function including spinal misalignments, poor thyroid function, poor nutrients/vitamin or mineral status, stress (holding on), microbiome alterations or dysbiosis, dehydration, and poor diet.

-Mushrooms And Other Foods For Gut Support
+Mushrooms And Other Foods For Kidney Support

 High fiber diets provide bulk for the stool and can act as a binding agent along the way.
 Healthy mushrooms have around 1 gram of fiber per 1 cup (approximately 70 grams of raw mushrooms).
 Also, exercise can improve the function and structure of our gut health.